niteshb/common.misc.vyGit/README.md

 # vyGit.cmd

-A windows batch file to expedite many git commands.
+A windows alias batch file for git commands.